Soldiers gain tax tips from Army Community Service

+VICENZA, Italy – Soldiers at U.S. Army Garrison Italy, like Spc.
+Sagar Thapa, are taking advantage of an Army Community Service class that offers valuable tax preparation information.

-VICENZA, Italy - More than 15 service members take part in the tax class held Feb.
-24, 2022, on Caserma Del Din.
+Thapa, a Soldier from Company A, 54th Brigade Engineer Battalion was one of more than 15 service members who took part in the tax class held Feb.
+24 on Caserma Del Din.
 The one-hour session was aimed at providing participants with basic tax information and resources to assist them in filing their 2021 tax returns.
-While Army Community Service offers the course now, it can be held any time during the year.
+Thapa soaked up some valuable information.

+“The instructor was clear to understand and provided me steps on guidance in understanding categories to claim, such as childcare or how people can file the house deductible, and other important information,” Thapa said.

+While tax planning can occur throughout the year, it is especially important now during tax season.
+Taxes are due April 18.
+Classes will be offered every week until the end of March.
+The next session, March 1, will be held online and feature a tour of free MilTax software, said Jiyoung "Gee" Cromell, ACS Financial Readiness Program manager.

 |Date Taken: